sup / inflation pressure

 What PSI for my SUP?

 Most 6-inch performance iSUPs work best at 14–16 PSI.
 Thinner 4-inch boards work well at 12–14 PSI.
-Always check your board's label for the manufacturer's maximum — this takes priority over any general guideline.
+Always check your board's label for the manufacturer's maximum; this takes priority over any general guideline.
 This calculator adjusts for your board type, weight, and temperature.

 What happens if I under-inflate?

-An under-inflated iSUP flexes in the middle under your weight — the "taco effect."
+An under-inflated iSUP flexes in the middle under your weight (the "taco effect").
 This reduces stability, makes paddling inefficient, and can cause the nose to scoop water.
 Most paddlers need at least 12 PSI for decent stiffness on a 6-inch board.
 Under-inflating is the most common beginner mistake.

 Can I over-inflate?

 Yes, and it causes real damage.
 Overinflation stresses the drop-stitch core and seams, which can delaminate or burst.
-This risk increases significantly on hot days — a board inflated correctly in the morning can exceed its safe limit after sitting in direct sun for an hour.
+This risk increases significantly on hot days; a board inflated correctly in the morning can exceed its safe limit after sitting in direct sun for an hour.
 Always check pressure again after sun exposure.

 Why does temperature matter?

 Air pressure increases with temperature (Gay-Lussac's Law).
 A board at 15 PSI at 15°C can reach 17–18 PSI after 30 minutes in 35°C sun.
 Always inflate 1–2 PSI below maximum on hot days and recheck after the board warms up in the sun.
-In cold weather, pressure drops — you may need to add a small amount of air.
+In cold weather, pressure drops and you may need to add a small amount of air.

 How do I know if it is properly inflated?

-A properly inflated iSUP feels firm — pressing the deck with your thumb under standing load should show minimal deflection.
+A properly inflated iSUP feels firm.
+Pressing the deck with your thumb under standing load should show minimal deflection.
 The board should hold completely flat with no visible flex in the middle when you stand on it.
 A sagging or "taco" board is under-inflated and needs more air.

 What pump should I use?

 A double-action hand pump reaches 15 PSI in 10–15 minutes for a standard board.
 Electric pumps with automatic shutoff are more convenient and prevent accidental overinflation.
-Never use a bike pump without a gauge — you cannot feel when the board is at maximum pressure.
+Never use a bike pump without a gauge; you cannot feel when the board is at maximum pressure.
 A digital gauge is the most reliable way to check pressure.